jagannathpanigrahi313/DSA/Lecture_Notes.md

 # Lecture 6 -Binary number system

 ## Decimal to Binary conversion ----> base is 10,2 of decimal no. & binary no. respectively

+Short trick : ....32,16,8,4,2,1 [2 raisedto power]----> like this binary numbercomes from decimal no. note : For odd numbers the last binary number is 1 (always)

  ```cpp
 EX 1 :
 Divisor | quotient   remainder